 Bonus natural remedy…

 7) Immunitone Plus

 Immunitone Plus is my newfound gem.
 It’s fantastic – however – only take it if you feel like you’re coming down with something or if you are already not feeling well.
 It’s not something you take on a daily basis because too much echinacea and the other ingredients is not beneficial.
 I discovered this supplement last spring on a visit to a local holistic doctor.
 This is now my first line of defense.
 My kids were sick over the holidays, I felt like I was coming down with it one night, took this along with chlorella and woke up feeling fine!
 It contains Astragalus, herbs, elderberry, mushroom extracts and other natural compounds that boost the immune system including herbs that support the balance of cytokines, regulatory proteins released by immune cells as well as normal natural killer (NK) cell activity.
-For those who are immune compromised, it’s a good thing to take on a regular basis but as I always recommend check with your healthcare provider.
+However — echinacea should not be used unless you are feeling ill because it can affect the liver and there are other issues.
+AND — there are situations when elderberry is not advised as outlined in this article: When Not to Use Elderberry: Using a Little Discernment As I always recommend, check with your healthcare provider.
 I am simply making recommendations and letting you guys know what works for me; I’m not a doctor, I’m not prescribing anything.